mrsanjayrajshah/Tools-Development/README.md

 ## 🚀 Overview

 This repository contains various standalone web tools that can be used directly in any modern web browser.
-All tools are built using vanilla web technologies without external dependencies, making them fast, reliable, and easy to deploy.
+All tools are built using vanilla web technologies without external dependencies, making them fast, reliable and easy to deploy.

 ## 📁 Project Structure